 Hamster Princess Harriet the Invincible by Ursula Vernon (ages 6 – 9) series

 What a HILARIOUS remix of Sleeping Beauty.
 In this awesome retelling, the princess realizes she can’t die until she’s 12 so therefore, she must be INVINCIBLE!!
-(All of the books in this series are laugh out loud funny.)
+(All of the books in this series are laugh-out-loud funny.)
 Guess what she does because of her invincibility?
-Everything dangerous.
-Until her 12th birthday arrives…
+Everything dangerous, of course.
+Until her 12th birthday arrives… LOVE this series.